Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 #### On-Premises Identity (Active Directory)

-It's important to know that data of "Microsoft Defender for Identity" (MDI) will only be shown in the M365 Defender portal if the integration between MCAS and MDI is enabled.
-MCAS seems to be responsible to feeds the related MDI data to M365 Defender.
+It's important to know that data of "Microsoft Defender for Identity" (MDI) will only be shown in the "M365 Defender" portal if the integration between MCAS and MDI is enabled.
+MCAS seems to be responsible to feeds the related MDI data to "M365 Defender".

-Correlation of MDI alerts with other activities and alerts from M365 Defender services (such as M365 Defender for Endpoint) gives you [new capabilities](https://techcommunity.microsoft.com/t5/microsoft-security-and/microsoft-365-defender-enriches-the-microsoft-defender-for/ba-p/1808275) to understand the context of Active Directory attacks.
+Correlation of MDI alerts with other activities and alerts from "M365 Defender" services (such as "M365 Defender" for Endpoint) gives you [new capabilities](https://techcommunity.microsoft.com/t5/microsoft-security-and/microsoft-365-defender-enriches-the-microsoft-defender-for/ba-p/1808275) to understand the context of Active Directory attacks.
 This becomes obvious if you think about the limited visibility of endpoint (threats) in MCAS.

 Recently, Microsoft added the opportunity to use "Advanced Hunting" based on [events captured by MDI](https://techcommunity.microsoft.com/t5/microsoft-365-defender/hunt-for-threats-using-events-captured-by-azure-atp-on-your/ba-p/1598212).
 Another benefit (compared to MDI queries in the MCAS portal):
-You are able to use KQL for advanced hunting in M365 Security Portal and use the (raw) logs from the following tables:
+You are able to use KQL for advanced hunting in "M365 Security Portal and use the (raw) logs from the following tables:

 [AlertInfo](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-alertinfo-table?view=o365-worldwide): Alerts from MDI will be stored in this table.
 AlertId includes the prefix "aa" (stands for Azure ATP?) and the original AlertId from the MDI portal (not the MCAS AlertID!).

 [IdentityInfo:](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identityinfo-table?view=o365-worldwide) As already described before, this table helps to correlate and build relation between various account objects.
-In this case, very helpful for advanced hunting and queries between Azure AD and AD user objects.
+In this case, very helpful for advanced hunting and queries between Azure AD and Active Directory user objects.

-[IdentityLogonEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitylogonevents-table?view=o365-worldwide): Authentication events of your Active Directory will be stored in this table.
-The logon events will be sourced from the connected MDI instance in MCAS and show similar results to a filtered "Activity Log" (by app "Active Directory" in the MCAS portal).
+[IdentityLogonEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitylogonevents-table?view=o365-worldwide): Authentication events to your Active Directory will be stored in this table.
+The logon events will be sourced from the connected MDI instance in MCAS and shows similar results to a filtered "Activity Log" (by app "Active Directory" in the MCAS portal).
 Various types of logon events in Active Directory are covered (including Remote Desktop, Interactive and Credentials validation via NTLM/Kerberos).
 Failure reason of sign-in attempts are also included (e.g. OldPassword).

 [IdentityQueryEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identityqueryevents-table?view=o365-worldwide): Queries on Active Directory objects (such as LDAP, DNS and SAMR) are collected from MDI in this table.

-[IdentityDirectoryEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitydirectoryevents-table?view=o365-worldwide): This table contains many identity-related (Active Directory) audit and system events on the domain controller.
+[IdentityDirectoryEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitydirectoryevents-table?view=o365-worldwide): This table contains many identity-related (on-premises) audit and system events on the domain controller.
 User-level auditing of password or group memberships are included but also domain controller events such as PowerShell execution, Task scheduling or potential lateral movement.

 #### Cloud Sessions (Microsoft Cloud App Security)

-Cloud Discovery and activity logs from connected apps are NOT available in M365 Defender for hunting.
+Cloud Discovery and activity logs from connected apps are NOT available in "M365 Defender" for hunting.

 [DeviceNetworkEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-devicenetworkevents-table?view=o365-worldwide): As already described, "Microsoft Defender for Endpoints" (MDE) can be configured to forward signals to MCAS (for cloud discovery and visibility of (un)sanctioned cloud apps).
 This table helps to start queries on the raw logs from MDE.